Greg-R/bracket_dual_T41/README.md

 //#define PLLMODULE
 ```

-all you have to do is uncomment one line:
+All you have to do is uncomment one line:
 ```
 // Uncomment this line if using an external PLL module.
 #define PLLMODULE